Dynamic FTSS in Asynchronous Systems: the Case of Unison: Concluding Remarks

+In order to solve the $\kappa$-\textbf{AU} problem in the remaining cases, we modify Algorithm $\mathcal{UFTSS}$ (see Section \ref{sec:positive}) in the definition of macro $poss(q)$ in the following way:

+This modified algorithm is a universal $(0,1)$-FTSS $\kappa$-\textbf{AU} under a locally central strongly fair daemon on a chain or a ring (the proof is a simple generalization of the correctness proof of Section \ref{sec:positive}).

-There remains the open case of protocols that neither satisfy the minimality or the priority properties (see Table~\ref{table1}).
+\paragraph{Open questions.} An immediate future work is to generalize the possibility result (that assumes a central scheduler) to cope with a distributed scheduler, or extend the impossibility proof in that case.
+There also remains the open case of protocols that neither satisfy the minimality or the priority properties (see Table~\ref{table1}).
 We conjecture that at least one of those properties is necessary for the purpose of \emph{deterministic} self-stabilization, yet none of those could be required for deterministic \emph{weak} stabilization~\cite{G01cb} (weak stabilization is a weaker property than self-stabilization since \emph{existence} of execution reaching a legitimate configuration is guaranteed).
-As recent results~\cite{DTY08c} hint that weak-stabilizing solutions could induce \emph{probabilistic} self-stabilizing ones, this raises the open question of the possibility of \emph{probabilistic} FTSS for dynamic tasks in asynchronous systems.
+As recent results~\cite{DTY08c} hint that weak-stabilizing solutions can be easily turned into \emph{probabilistic} self-stabilizing ones, this raises the open question of the possibility of \emph{probabilistic} FTSS for dynamic tasks in asynchronous systems.

+Another possible extension of our work is the feasibility of FTSS solutions for other reactive tasks, such as \emph{dining philosophers} and \emph{mutual exclusion}.
+In the case of dining philosophers, \cite{NA02c} proposed a solution that can withstand transient (it is self-stabilizing) and Byzantine failures (with a containment radius of 2), so it is also a solution for tolerating transient and crash faults.
+However, even in the case of crash faults, a containement radius of 2 is also a lower bound~\cite{PS04c} when the system is asynchronous.
+The same paper \cite{NA02c} shows that global tasks such as mutual exclusion cannot admit a constant radius fault-containing solution when both transient and Byzantine fault are considered.
+It would be interesting to investigate whether limiting the fault model to transient faults and process crashes permits to break this impossibility result.